For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you like playing video games in your spare time (and definitely not while you should be researching your next uni project), you may want to get a laptop that you can use for both uni work and games.
 Luckily, there are some great options on the market, including the ASUS TUF Gaming A15.

 The backlit keyboard is also very solid, perfect for writing essays and playing games.
-On top of that, you get two USB and two USB-C ports, and it’s possible to attach an HDMI cable.
+On top of that, you get HDMI and USB ports.
 All in all, this laptop is a great option for gamers.

 Buy now »